teepluss/laravel-theme/README.md

 });
 ~~~

-### Set, Prepend, and Append
+### Working with regions.

-Theme have magic methods to set or append anything.
+Theme have magic methods to set, prepend and append anything.

 ~~~php
 $theme->setTitle('Your title');